sitesinsights.com

 Time to read:

-History is notoriously tough on castles, and Schloss Bergedorf is no exception.
 A “castle” has stood on this spot, about 10 miles southeast of Hamburg center, since the first quarter of the 13th Century.
 But since then, war and other developments have led to a series of changes in design and ownership.

 One guidebook calls this “Hamburg’s castle,” although it really isn’t a castle.
 It’s a museum and administrative center.
 It is in Hamburg, though, in the largest of the city’s seven boroughs.
 It’s also on Hamburg’s light-rail line, an easy 25 minutes from the big city’s main train station.